- Land change modeling

 - GHG emission estimates

-She has supervised a number of PhD and MSc students, working on various aspects of land use and cover issues, from local to regional scale, including secondary growth vegetation dynamics, institutional arrangements and land use decisions, restoration and landscape optimization, participatory scenario and agent based modelling.
+Aguiar holds a Bachelor degree in Computer Science (UNICAMP), MSc in Remote Sensing/Image Processing and PhD in Remote Sensing/Environmental Modeling (INPE).
+She has supervised a number of PhD and MSc students, working on various aspects of land use and cover issues, from local to regional scale, including deforestation, forest degradation, secondary growth vegetation dynamics, desertification and restoration.
+At INPE, she led the development of the open source spatially explicit modelling frameworks for land use change (LuccME) and greenhouse gas emission estimates (INPE-EM).

 News articles with Aguiar, Ana Paula